DoubleDoorDevelopment/Sunburn/README.md

   * Required: No, Default: True
   * If the player is required to wear a Head, Chest, Legs and Feet parts of armor to block burning.
 Otherwise, anything in the `#sunburn:blocks_sun` Item tag will make the player safe.
+* `"deathMessage": ""`
+  * Required: No, Default: `%1$s baked in the sun`
+  * The message displayed when someone dies to this burn rule. `%1$s` will be replaced with the name of the player.
+    These messages are not translatable with lang files as the mod be installed only on the server and the client would be missing the translations.

 ## Developers